components-web-app/api-components-bundle/docs/users_and_security/index.md

 We have included default login and register forms to use 'out of the box' and much more.

 ## Getting started
+By using the flex recipe, you will already have a pre-configured `App\Entity'User` entity in your project.
+By default, although there is a column for the username and one for the email address in the database, these are kept in sync.
+You can modify the class to break these two properties.
+Even if you do this, the repository automatically configured for your User entity will look up users by their email address or username.

+### Configure security and firewalls
 As described [here](https://github.com/lexik/LexikJWTAuthenticationBundle/blob/master/Resources/doc/index.md#getting-started) - generate the SSH keys for JWTs.
 (Use the passphrase that has been generated in your .env file - in production you can generate keys using /bin/rand_string.sh which will be located in the sample project which includes the API and front-end)
 ```bash
 mkdir -p config/jwt